cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 This document defines two extension points for enabling verifiable data structures with COSE and provides concrete examples for the structures and proofs defined in {{-certificate-transparency-v2}}.
 The design of these structures is influenced by the conventions established for COSE Keys.

-During testing and development the experimental range SHOULD be used, unless early assignment for a provisional entry has been completed.

 ## Structures {#sec-cose-verifiable-data-structures}

 Similar to [COSE Key Types](https://www.iana.org/assignments/cose/cose.xhtml#key-type), different verifiable data structures support different algorithms.